-The modifications required for the MyGame class are straightforward.
+>>HEREThe modifications required for the MyGame class are straightforward.
 A new variable must be defined to support the toggling of collision resolution, and the update() function defined in my_game_main.js is modified as follows.

 update() {

 … identical to previous code …

 if (engine.input.isKeyClicked(engine.input.keys.One))